 Warning: This helper is only to be used for functions that do not perform any blocking I/O or lengthy CPU-bound operations, since the entire async loop will be blocked while the wrapped function is executed.
 For a safer, non-blocking alternative that runs the function in a thread pool executor, use sync_to_async() instead.

-Parameters func (callable) - Function, method, or other callable to wrap
+Parameters func (callable) - Function, method, or other callable to wrap falcon.async_to_sync (coroutine, args, kwargs)

 Returns An awaitable coroutine function that wraps the synchronous callable.

 Return type function